At least nine die in Cairo violence, two killed in Sinai

 The Brotherhood vows to keep up its vigil until Mursi, held in an unknown location since the army ended his year in power as Egypt's first freely elected president, is reinstated.

-"Leaders of the military coup continue to terrorise the peaceful protesters in Egypt," the Brotherhood's Freedom and Justice Party said in a statement.
+"Leaders of the military coup continue to terrorize the peaceful protesters in Egypt," the Brotherhood's Freedom and Justice Party said in a statement.

 Some residents near the Islamist movement's main protest area in Nasr City have filed a complaint with the public prosecutor asking for the removal of the protesters.
 A security source said on Tuesday a court was expected to rule on the case soon "to give the army a legal basis to end the protests".